MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 The permission sets are imported.

-## To remove obsolete permissions from all permission sets
+## <a name="to-remove-obsolete-permissions-from-all-permission-sets" />To remove obsolete permissions from all permission sets

 On the **Permission Sets** page, choose the **Remove Obsolete Permissions** action.

-## To set up time constraints for users
+## <a name="to-set-up-time-constraints-for-users" />To set up time constraints for users

 Administrators can define periods of time during which specified users are able to post.
 Administrators can also specify if the system logs how much time users are signed in.
 Similarly, administrators can assign responsibility centres to users.
 For more information, see [Work with Responsibility Centres](inventory-responsibility-centers.md).